Learn the basics of the stock market and what you'll need to consider before investing.

 - Certain types of accounts offer specific advantages.

 Most people who are new to investing have a specific goal in mind, such as saving for retirement or a child's college fund.
 There are special investment accounts designed to help you reach those goals.
-Traditional and Roth IRAs, as well as employer-sponsored accounts like a 401(k) or thrift savings account, help you save for retirement with tax advantages, while an education savings account (ESA) or 529 college savings plan helps you save for higher education with tax advantages.
+Traditional and Roth IRAs, as well as employer-sponsored accounts like a 401(k) or thrift savings account, help you save for retirement with tax advantages, while an education savings account (ESA) or 529 educational savings plan helps you save for qualified K-12 and college expenses with tax advantages.

 When you sell stocks for a profit, you'll need to pay capital gains tax on the earnings.> Your capital gain, or profit, may be short term (if you held the stock for one year or less) or long-term (if you held the stock for more than one year).
 Long term capital gains are usually taxed at a lower rate than short-term capital gains, so it often pays to hold on to your stocks for more than a year.